• Skip to main content

 Ingredients

-• 85 g / 6 Tbsp.
-Butter
+• 85 g / 6 Tbsp butter (or bacon grease)

-• 1 1/3 cups Whole Milk
+• 1 1/3 cups / 315 ml whole milk

-• 165 g sweetcorn optional
+• 165 g sweetcorn (optional)

-• Fresh or pickled jalapeños chopped (optional)
+• fresh or pickled jalapeños, chopped (optional)

-• 2 Large Eggs
+• 2 large eggs

 Method

 1. Preheat oven (or bbq if you're feeling adventurous) to 425ºF / 220ºC.
 Place the butter in 20cm cast iron skillet (or a similarly sized glass baking dish) or and put in the oven to melt.
-Keep an eye on it and remove from the oven when iit's melted.
+Keep an eye on it and remove from the oven when it's melted.

 2. Meanwhile, in a medium bowl, sift together the masa carina, flour, and baking powder.
 Add the salt and mix well.